-Agni Bay is one of the most popular spots on the North East of Corfu.
+Agni Bay is one of the most celebrated holiday spots on the North East of Corfu.

-It is only 24 km away from the town and the airport, easily accessible by boat or car, even though the road is quite steep.
+It is only 24 km away from the town and the airport, easily accessible by boat or car, even though the winding access road is quite steep.

-Agni is a small traditional neighbourhood of the Gimari community, set in a very picturesque bay with amazing views and features three tavernas, a couple of boat hire companies and a cafe bar.
+Agni is a small traditional neighbourhood of the Gimari community, set in a very picturesque bay with spectacular views across the "Corfu Channel" stretching to the mysterious shores of nearby Albania, it features three beachfront tavernas, a few boat hire companies and a waterside cafe bar.

-Quite a few villas are spread on the slopes of the surrounding hills and a lot of trails are offering hiking opportunities to the adjacent bays or Gimari village, well worth wandering away from the sea for a while, meandering through the shady olive groves.
+Many picturesque villas are spread on the slopes of the surrounding hills and walking trails offer many hiking opportunities to the adjacent bays or up to Gimari village, well worth wandering away from the sea for a while, meandering through the shady olive groves, tasting traditionality.

 Sport & Nature